aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/role-input-validation.md

     # During validation, messages will generated with information about the host(s) and key(s) which failed validation.
     # "error" will produce error messages and fail the task.
     # "warning" will produce warning messages.
+    # This key is deprecated.
+    # Support will be removed in AVD version 6.0.0.
     avd_data_validation_mode: <str; "error" | "warning"; default="error">
     ```